danvk/aoc2024/README.md

 I think I'll make it unconditionally return paths.
 Then maybe I'll have a variation that returns all paths to the target with a given length.
 I'm not sure how to implement the third one.
 Maybe I can't prune at all?

+OK, in retrospect I must prune.
+But I can prune only if the previous distance is strictly less than the current distance.
+Part 2 didn't wind up being as bad as I'd feared, though I did have to copy/paste `search.ex` for the day 16 variation, which is kinda gross.

 ## Day 17

 This seems tedious to implement.
 Probably a good first opportunity to use an Elixir struct.